Lab 10: Accessibility

 This ensures the text is read out loud but remains invisible to sighted users.

-Finally, with NVDA or VoiceOver on, try selecting a slice of the pie using Tab + Enter.
+Finally, with NVDA or VoiceOver on, try selecting a bar using Tab + Enter.
 You should now hear something like:

 🎉 Success!